Follow me:

 These are the 3 tiers:

-I will detail these in a future article.
+We detail these 3 tiers you should use to measure demand generation and its KPIs here.
 But I normally suggest B2B marketers start with Tier 3, and as they make inroads eventually report on Tiers 2 and 1.

 For now, if your marketing function is being judged based on the marketing sourced pipeline it’s bringing in, please evaluate if it’s having any of the negative effects discussed in this article.

-And stay tuned for Episode 72 of The B2B Playbook podcast where we go through each of the 3 Tiers of reporting in detail!
+Check out Episode 72 of The B2B Playbook podcast where we go through each of the 3 Tiers of B2B demand gen reporting in detail!

 Strategy, Templates & Tools To Drive More Revenue With Marketing